mrpappas/lab-rat/Launch/HASTE.md

 >[!summary]
-Hypersonic Accelerator Suborbital Test Electron (HASTE) is a suborbital testbed launch vehicle derived from the Electron orbital rocket.
+Hypersonic Accelerator Suborbital Test Electron (HASTE) is a **suborbital testbed** launch vehicle derived from the Electron orbital rocket.
 HASTE provides flight test opportunities for hypersonic and suborbital system technology development.
 It successfully launched its first mission [[038 'Scout's Arrow' - HASTE]] on 18 June 2023, for [[Leidos]].
 >
+A **suborbital testbed** is a launch vehicle that reaches outer space but does not complete a full orbit around the Earth.
+Suborbital testbeds are used to develop hypersonic and suborbital system technologies.
+>
-HASTE has a payload capacity of 700 kg (1,500 lb), double that of orbital [[Electron]].
+HASTE has a payload capacity of 700 kg (1,540 lbs), double that of orbital [[Electron]].
 It can deploy payloads from 80 km (50 mi) altitude and higher.
 >
 > 🚀 https://www.rocketlabusa.com/launch/haste/
 >🔗 https://en.wikipedia.org/wiki/Rocket_Lab#HASTE_suborbital_rocket